saurabh-hirani/talks/decorators/README.md

 - Decorator with arguments

+## Marrying callbacks and decorator

 ### callback-decorator.py

-- Marrying callbacks and decorator
+- Register callbacks using decorators

 ### decorator-5.py